TosbackCgusBridge-Bot/CGUs-versions/Ralphlauren/Privacy Policy.md

 If you are a California resident, you may ask us to refrain from sharing your information with certain of our affiliates and other third parties for their marketing purposes.

 To opt out of aggregation and analysis of data collected by Adobe Analytics and Google Analytics, please click here and here.
-To opt out of eBay Enterprise targeted display services, please click here.
-To learn how to opt out of ad network interest-based advertising generally, click here.
+To opt out of Netmining's targeted advertising services, click here.
+To learn how to opt out of ad network interest-based advertising generally, click here or visit http://www.aboutads.info/choices/.

 To opt out of Wi-Fi data collection in our stores after you have opted in, either turn off your device's Wi-Fi function or click here.